hanipatel2510/PR4-Functional-Treat/README.md

   - min()
   - max()
 - Calculate average using UDF
+- Find unique and duplicate values
+- Dataset Summary using **kwargs
 - Factorial using Recursion
 - Lambda with filter() and map()
 - Sorting (Ascending & Descending)